WAYS TO CONNECT

 Youth Group (7th Grade through High School)

 The Youth Group is led by Kimmie and a weekly volunteer, and will compare and contrast different world religions through the themes of: Harvest, Divination, Ancestors/Death, Myths, Morality, Love and Family, Spring/Nature, Resurrection/Reincarnation, and Acts of Devotion.
 This thought provoking class will follow the wheel of the year.
-For February, the Youth will explore the theme of Love and Family, focusing on:
+For April, the Youth will explore the theme of Resurrection/Reincarnation.

 ~~~~~